Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Effective Capacity Approximation with Normal Approximation

 \subsection{EC Approximation with Channel-Gain-Based Power Allocation}

-In this subsection, we will generalize the proposed EC approximation method for the fixed-power allocation scheme to \RV{certain types} of channel-gain-based power allocation schemes.
-The \RV{conditions for using} the proposed approximation \RV{are} presented.
-Moreover, we discuss the applicability of the proposed approximation for some classical channel-gain-based power allocation schemes.
+In this subsection, we will generalize the proposed EC approximation method for the fixed-power allocation scheme to certain types of channel-gain-based power allocation schemes.
+The conditions for using the proposed approximation are provided.
+Moreover, we discuss the applicability of the proposed approximation for several classical channel-gain-based power allocation schemes.

-Based on Lemma 2, we can \RV{extend} the approximation to more general power allocation schemes.
-We summarize this generalization in \RV{Theorem 8}.
+Building on Lemma 2, we extend the approximation to more general power allocation schemes, which we summarize in Theorem 8.